TwilightZebby/HouseTriviaBot/README.md

 The Bot's Trivia Rounds works as so:

-* Once a round starts (triggered using a command by that round's host), a series of random winter/christmas themed trivia questions are given to the Users in a special Text Channel.
+* Once a round starts (triggered using a command by that round's host), a series of random questions are given to the Users in a special Text Channel.
-* Each question is given one at a time, with about a minute given to try and answer it correctly.
+* Each question is given one at a time, with about 20 seconds given to try and answer it correctly.
 * Users earn points for answering questions correctly.
 * *However,* only the first ten (10) to answer correctly gets points.
 The quicker you are of those 10, the more points you earn!